FDA approves first drug to treat coronavirus

-The U.S. Food and Drug Administration has approved the first drug to treat COVID-19: remdesivir, an antiviral medicine given through an IV for patients needing hospitalization.
+U.S. regulators on Thursday approved the first drug to treat COVID-19: remdesivir, an antiviral medicine given through an IV for patients needing hospitalization.

 The drug, which California-based Gilead Sciences Inc. is calling Veklury, cut the time to recovery by five days - from 15 days to 10 on average - in a large study led by the U.S. National Institutes of Health.

-It had been authorized for use on an emergency basis since spring, and now has become the first drug to win full U.S. approval for treating COVID-19.
+It had been authorized for use on an emergency basis since spring, and now becomes the first drug to win full Food and Drug Administration approval for treating COVID-19.
+President Donald Trump received it when he was sickened earlier this month.

-Gilead says Veklury is approved for people at least 12 years old and weighing at least 88 pounds (40 kilograms) who need hospitalization for their coronavirus infection.
-It works by inhibiting a substance the virus uses to make copies of itself.
+Veklury is approved for people at least 12 years old and weighing at least 88 pounds (40 kilograms) who need hospitalization for their coronavirus infection.
+For patients younger than 12, the FDA will still allow the drug’s use in certain cases under its previous emergency authorization.

+The drug works by inhibiting a substance the virus uses to make copies of itself.
+Certain tests are required before starting patients on it.
+And the label warns against using it with the malaria drug hydroxychloroquine, because that can curb its effectiveness.

+“We now have enough knowledge and a growing set of tools to help fight COVID-19,” Gilead’s chief medical officer, Dr. Merdad Parsey, said in a statement.

 Sign up for Daily Newsletters